Building Permit Submission Requirements

 HEATING & COOLING (HVAC)

-- SUBMIT: bid or contract from contractor to property owner; photo of existing units showing location/view from the street; aerial view or site plan showing location, must indicate if it is replacement of existing or adding new; and provide specification of unit decibels.
+- SUBMIT: bid or contract from contractor to property owner; photo of existing units showing location/view from the street; aerial view or site plan showing air conditioner location with distance to primary structure and side/rear setbacks indicated, must indicate if it is replacement of existing or adding new; and provide specification of unit decibels.

 - Redecorating (painting, tiling, carpeting, etc.), replacing an appliance, or light fixture does not require a permit.